iwanders/ws_bridge_rs/README.md

 ws_bridge_rs
 ============

+> [!IMPORTANT]
+> The fork over at https://github.com/FAForever/ws_bridge_rs is more actively
+> maintained than this original source, I recommend using their version.

 Simple command line utility to forward a tcp connection over a websocket and vice versa.
 It's a Rust rewrite of my Python [ws_bridge](https://github.com/iwanders/ws_bridge_py) package using [tokio.rs](https://tokio.rs/) and `async` Rust.